 Not far from these 2 sights of natural wonder, you can visit the Golden Lion (Zlatý Lev) Grand Restaurant and sample a sirloin steak and bread dumplings in traditional Czech style.

 A brief journey from Liberec brings you to the Jablonec nad Nisou town, which is a traditional Czech jewellery centre.
-Even the most powerful sheiks of Arabia liked the world-renown jewellery produced from this town.
+Even the most powerful sheikhs of Arabia liked the world-renown jewellery produced from this town.
 Here, you can go to Muzeum Skla a Bižuterie (the Glass and Jewellery Museum) and witness its’ beautiful exhibition about glass-making history and one of Central Europe’s finest collections of buttons for clothing.
-For the journey between Liberec and Jablonec nad Nisou, you can take an inter-city tramcar narrow-gauge ride, that will ferry you through beautiful foothill valleys of the mountains of Jizerské.
+For the journey between Liberec and Jablonec nad Nisou, you can take an inter-city tramcar narrow-gauge ride that will ferry you through the beautiful foothill valleys of the mountains of Jizerské.

-Should you enjoy frolicking and swimming in water, or if the weather puts you off outdoor exploration, then you can go to the Czech Republic’s biggest water park – the Babylon centre.
-This not only has a floor space of more than 30000 square metres packed with saunas and swimming pools, but it also features about thirty restaurants and cafés, a salt-iodium cavern and a bowling alley.
+Should you enjoy frolicking and swimming in the water, or if the weather puts you off outdoor exploration, then you can go to the Czech Republic’s biggest water park – the Babylon centre.
+This not only has a floor space of more than 30000 square metres packed with saunas and swimming pools, but it also features about thirty restaurants and cafés, a salt-iodine cavern and a bowling alley.
 The Babylon entertainment centre also functions as a hotel, and this can be your own personal base for exploring all of the wonders of Liberec.

 Prague Liberec Transport.
 Alternative to train or bus.
 Book cheap door to door private minibus.